PrairieLearn/PrairieLearn/doc/dev-guide.md

 1. Top-level files and directories are:

+    ```text
     PrairieLearn/v2
     +-- autograder         # files needed to autograde code on a seperate server
     |   `-- ...            # various scripts and docker images
     +-- config.json        # server configuration file (optional)
     +-- cron               # jobs to be periodically executed, one file per job
     |   +-- index.js       # entry point for all cron jobs
     |   `-- ...            # one JS file per cron job, executed by index.js
     +-- doc                # documentation
-        +-- exampleCourse      # example content for a course +-- lib                # miscellaneous helper code
+    +-- exampleCourse      # example content for a course
+    +-- lib                # miscellaneous helper code
     +-- middlewares        # Express.js middleware, one per file
     +-- models             # DB table creation, one file per table
     |   +-- index.js       # entry point for all model initialization
     |   `-- ...            # one JS file per table, executed by index.js
     +-- package.json       # npm configuration file
     +-- pages              # one sub-dir per web page
     |   +-- partials       # EJS helper sub-templates
     |   +-- instructorHome # all the code for the instructorHome page
     |   +-- userHome       # all the code for the userHome page
     |   `-- ...            # other "instructor" and "user" pages
     +-- public             # all accessible without access control
     |   +-- javascripts    # external packages only, no modificiations
     |   +-- localscripts   # all local site-wide JS
     |   `-- stylesheets    # all CSS, both external and local
-        +-- question-servers   # one file per question type +-- schemas            # JSON schemas for input file formats +-- server.js          # top-level program
+    +-- question-servers   # one file per question type
+    +-- schemas            # JSON schemas for input file formats
+    +-- server.js          # top-level program
     +-- sprocs             # DB stored procedures, one per file
     |   +-- index.js       # entry point for all sproc initialization
     |   `-- ...            # one JS file per sproc, executed by index.js
-        +-- sync               # code to load on-disk course config into DB `-- tests              # unit tests, currently unused
+    +-- sync               # code to load on-disk course config into DB
+    `-- tests              # unit tests, currently unused
+    ```

 ## Page generation